JuliaAI/MLJ.jl/docs/src/index.md

 *For a more elementary introduction to MLJ usage see [Getting Started](@ref).*

-The code below starts by creating a new Julia environment `MLJTour` and installing just those packages needed for the tour.
+The code below starts by creating a new Julia environment `MLJ_tour` and installing just those packages needed for the tour.
 See [Installation](@ref) for more on creating a Julia environment for use with MLJ.